 Since 2007, the location has been in the hands of Benedectine monks due to its locaion away from the city of Medellin which makes it ideal for meditation and religious reflection.

-Hacienda Napoles was one of Pablo’s main ranches, a place where he imported animals from Africa in order to turn it into a giant zoo, essentially.
+Hacienda Napoles was one of Pablo’s main ranches, a place where he imported animals from Africa in order to turn it into a giant African safari, essentially.

 Most notably, he imported hippopotamuses, which escaped the property following his death and were able to adapt in the local river, not only surviving, but thriving, with numbers in the hundreds now.
 These so-called cocaine hippos are a strange legacy today of the wealth of Pablo, surviving half a world away from their natural habitat.